swizzin/docs.swizzin.ltd/docs/guides/troubleshooting.md

 If you are having problems with a specific application, we advise to re-install that application first, and if necessary the underlying dependencies (these could be `nginx`, `rtorrent`, or others depending on the application).

+Remember to also remove any additional users you created.

 You can also attempt to remove swizzin by removing every app you have installed, and then removing the following files and directories recursively.

 - `/etc/swizzin`